-You will be seen in the gynaecology outpatients by your consultant six to ten weeks after the date of the surgery.
+You will be seen in the gynaecology outpatients by your consultant.
 A doctor may need to examine you.
 After this visit you may able to return to work providing it does not involve heavy lifting and you may also resume sexual intercourse.